 The Get Data page opens.

-Under the Create new content section, make sure Files is selected, then select the location where you saved the Excel file.
+Under the Create new content section, select Files > Local File, then select the location where you saved the Excel file.

 Browse to the file on your computer, and choose Open.